wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 ## Exporting subscriptions
 The next function is [Export-WTAzureADSubscription][function-export], which you can access from my GitHub.

 This exports the subscription config information from Azure AD to a JSON file.
-Within the pipeline this allows newly created subscriptions to have the updated config committed back to the repo for version control and acts as the "state" of knowing what subscriptions will have had groups created and licences assigned.
+Within the pipeline this allows new subscriptions to have the config committed back to the repo for version control.
+This also acts as the "state" of knowing what subscriptions will have had groups created and licences assigned.

-Examples below:

 ### What does this do? <!-- omit in toc -->
 - This sets specific variables, including optional properties to cleanup from the config prior to export